 After the Revolutionary War, many Americans (including some slaveholders) readily acknowledged that slavery was incongruous with the purported principles of their new republic.
 Some manumitted their slaves rather than continue with the hypocrisy.
 Others supported legislative initiatives to encourage the gradual emancipation of slavery.
 But many also feared that newly emancipated people would threaten the economic and social hierarchies of their communities—not to mention encourage those still enslaved to seek their own freedom.
-They therefore reasoned that free blacks would, one way or another, have to leave the United States.
-With British abolitionists already trying to establish a colony for free blacks in present-day Sierra Leone, a few prominent American statesmen and reformers took note and began their own movement to build a colony for free blacks on the coast of Africa.
+They therefore reasoned that free Black people would, one way or another, have to leave the United States.
+With British abolitionists already trying to establish a colony for free Black people in present-day Sierra Leone, a few prominent American statesmen and reformers took note and began their own movement to build a colony for free Black migrants on the coast of Africa.

 Members of the Princeton community were largely responsible for spearheading the colonization movement in the United States.
 In that regard, the mind behind the colonization movement was a slaveholder from Virginia named Charles Fenton Mercer (class of 1797).
 Mercer worried that former slaves would be a drain on public resources and a threat to the prevailing social order.
-Indeed, like many other slaveholders, he was deeply concerned that free blacks would initiate a race war, as had recently occurred in Haiti.
-In addition, Mercer contended that white racism would prevent blacks from ever being able to achieve upward mobility in the United States.
-In his view, then, it seemed that the best option—and certainly the safest for white Americans—would be sending free blacks to Africa, where they could establish their own society.
+Indeed, like many other slaveholders, he was deeply concerned that African Americans would initiate a race war, as had recently occurred in Haiti.
+In addition, Mercer contended that white racism would prevent Black people from ever being able to achieve upward mobility in the United States.
+In his view, then, it seemed that the best option—and certainly the safest for white Americans—would be sending free Black people to Africa, where they could establish their own society.

 Portrait of Charles F. Mercer ('1797), a founder of the American Colonization Society.